alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

           <li>RedGuard - provide a better C2 channel hiding solution for the red team, that provides the flow control for the C2 channel, blocks the "malicious" analysis traffic, and better completes the entire attack task: https://github.com/wikiZ/RedGuard</li>
           <li>RedWarden - was created to solve the problem of IR/AV/EDRs/Sandboxes evasion on the C2 redirector layer.
 It's intended to supersede classical Apache2 + mod_rewrite setups used for that purpose: https://github.com/mgeeky/RedWarden</li>
           <li>RedditC2 - Abusing Reddit API to host the C2 traffic: https://github.com/kleiton0x00/RedditC2</li>
+          <li>skyhook - a REST-driven utility used to smuggle files into and out of networks defended by IDS implementations.
+It comes with a pre-packaged web client that uses a blend of React, vanilla JS, and web assembly to manage file transfers: https://github.com/blackhillsinfosec/skyhook</li>
            </span>
           </p3>